-Hubei is also traversed by 1,193 rivers of different sizes, their combined lengths totaling 37,000 km.
+Hubei is traversed by 1,193 rivers of different sizes, their combined lengths totaling 37,000 km.
 Among these rivers, 42 course more than 100 km.
-The Yangtze River is the largest and flows 1,061 km, entering western Hubei through the Three Gorges with the eastern half of the Three Gorges lying in Hubei, while the western half is in neighboring Chongqing.
+The Yangtze River is the largest and flows 1,061 km, entering western Hubei through the Three Gorges; the eastern half of the Three Gorges lies in Hubei, while the western half is in neighboring Chongqing.
 Prior to completion of the Three Gorges Dam, the Yangtze ran down quickly into the Hubei Plain.
 The spring and summer rains radically increased its volume; during years of exceptional rains, the Yangtze flooded catastrophically.
 Today, its flow down to the plain is largely regulated, and much of the Three Gorges region is inundated by the dam’s massive reservoir.
 While flowing through Hubei, the Yangtze receives waters from of two major tributaries, the Han and the Qing Rivers.
 Running 878 km in Hubei from northwest to southeast, the Han River converges with the Yangtze at Wuhan.

 Interesting Aspects for a Traveler